skramm/gift-for-html/README.md

 ### 3 - Other limitations

-"Multiple choice", "True-false", "Short answer" or "Missing word" questions will be correctly processed, but "Matching" and "Numerical" questions will fail (see Moodle/Gift reference).
+"Multiple choice", "True-false", "Short answer" or "Missing word" questions will be correctly processed, but "Matching" and "Numerical" questions will fail.
+"Multiple choice with multiple right answers" are not handled either.
+(see Moodle/Gift reference).

 ## Testing

-A sample file holding a single question is included in repo.
+Two samples files holding some sample questions are included in repo.
 To make sure you understand what it does, enter:
 ```
 $ gift-for-html.sh sample1.src